LLM Pruning and Distillation in Practice: The Minitron Approach: Training Details

 \subsection{Pruning}

-Our simplified pruning recipe is based on the best practices outlined in the Minitron paper~\cite{Minitron} and is described in the Methodology section.
+Our pruning recipe is based on the best practices outlined in the Minitron paper~\cite{Minitron}, as described in the previous section.
 Specifically, for width pruning, we (1) use \texttt{l2-norm} and \texttt{mean} as the aggregation functions across the batch and sequence dimensions, respectively, and (2) perform single-shot pruning, avoiding iterative approaches.
-For depth pruning, as described in the Methodology section, we follow the observations from Gromov et al.~\cite{gromov2024unreasonable} and drop a continuous subgroup of layers that results in the least accuracy drop on Winogrande~\cite{winogrande}.
-In this work, we skip the lightweight neural architecture search (NAS) phase, and go with a manual architecture configuration for both Llama-3.1-Minitron-4B and \algoName.
-The architectures we come up with are inspired by the Minitron-4B and Minitron-8B models, and are detailed in Table~\ref{tab:arch_details}.
-We now describe the pruning recipes for each of our target compressed models:
+For depth pruning, we follow the observations from Gromov et al.~\cite{gromov2024unreasonable} and drop a continuous subgroup of layers that results in the least accuracy drop on Winogrande~\cite{winogrande}.
+In this work, we skip the lightweight neural architecture search (NAS) phase, and go with a manual architecture configuration for both \LlamaMinitron and \MNMinitronBig.
+The architectures we come up with are inspired by the Minitron-4B and Minitron-8B models~\cite{Minitron}, and are detailed in Table~\ref{tab:arch_details}.
+We provide the pruning recipes for each of our target compressed models below: